Starting Our California Visit In San Diego

 We walked along and found the sea lions as they lounged on the rocks.
 It was great to catch views of them from different spots.
 Of course, David got down on his knees for the perfect close up shots.
 I stayed upwind most of the time.

 We looked back at pictures we took the last time we visited La Jolla Cove.
 It was interesting to see that the patterns on the sea lions were so very different that day.
-Certainly means that you need to visit regularly for different sights.
+Certainly means that you need to visit regularly for different sights of the California wildlife.

 Before we turned back, we found the point with all the birds on it.
 They were all out as they basked in the sun.